UC Davis Study Abroad, Summer Abroad Iceland, Thermodynamics in the Land of Fire and Ice Program, Header Image, Overview Page

 • Local museums on the history of Iceland

-Students will also have the opportunity to participate in optional field trips to the Blue Lagoon, snorkeling, whale watching and many others (not included in program fees).
+Additionally, students will also have the opportunity to participate in optional field trips to the Sky Lagoon, snorkeling, whale watching and Icelandic horseback riding—these are not included in program fees and your on-site coordinator will arrange signups and participation if desired).

 Get to Know Your Destination